Where do I find updates and general information about my international student health insurance?

 5. Medical care obtained when student is no longer able to use the SHC due to a change in student status.

 7. Mental Illness treatment and Substance Use Disorder treatment.

 **Also please note that dependents also do not need a referral.
 This is because dependents are usually not students and are thus not eligible to utilize the SHS services.

-5. Please submit your claim in a timely manner.
+Always remember to please submit your claim in a timely manner!

 If I file a claim, how long does it take to receive my reimbursement check?

 If you have filed the claim properly, providing all of the necessary information, the claim is typically processed within 14 working days.
 UHCSR encourages you to create your online "My Account" with UHCSR and check it for communication from UHCSR in case any additional information is required.
 Also, please make sure your current address is updated in your My Account so that the refund check arrives at your correct address without delays.